 There are two services currently set up to filter spam.
 Below is a description of each:

-- This is the delivery agent for the mailbox which actually places the email into Spam, Social or Promotions folders when it detects the Vade Secure headers.
-This is also responsible for the user defined filters defined in the panel.
+- This is the delivery agent for the mailbox, which only places mail in the Spam folder and rejects blocked senders when it detects MailChannels headers.
+This is also responsible for the user-defined filters defined in the panel.